flarcher/log_access_reader/README.md

 incoming lines (bound to time) of the access log file.
 * For both overall and section related statistics, we display the request count and the byte count transfered.
 * For both overall and section related statistics, we display the throughput per second and the bandwidth per second.
+* Use a _curses like_ library for console output (in order to refresh overall and latest stats)

 ## Technical remarks